NawafSwe/Barcode-Reader/README.md

 - note I recommend that you go to mongoAtlas for hosting the db
 - note I recommend that you host the backend on heroku

+* furthermore, you can test the end points using postman where I lef a collection file for all the endpoints to test it locally feel free to change it later on or play with it
 </ul>